Equivariant Intrinsic Formality: Acknowledgements:

 \section{Acknowledgements:}

-First author would like to thank Samik Basu for sharing his insights on the subject.
-The second author would like to thank Aleksandar Milivojevic for some very helpful discussions proving Proposition \ref{prop:kiso implies quasi iso}.
-The second author was partially funded by U.G.C., India, through Senior Research Fellowship and IRCC fellowship during this work.
+The authors would like to thank the referee and editor for their comments and suggestions, which helped improve the paper exposition.
+The first author would like to thank Samik Basu for sharing his insights on the subject.
+The second author would like to thank Aleksandar Milivojevic for some very helpful discussions on the proof of Proposition \ref{prop:kiso implies quasi iso}.
+The second author was partially funded by U.G.C., India, through Senior Research Fellowship and IRCC fellowship (IIT Bombay) during this work.